ilugdev/faskex-landing/readme.md

 # faskex-landing

-Landing page create with tailwind.css and plain html
+Landing page create with tailwind.css and plain html.